dynport/urknall/README.md

 The primary use case for urknall is automated execution of commands on linux (ubuntu) hosts, either locally or via ssh.

 urknall does not require any extra software to be installed on the target host (except bash) and has no dependencies.
-It's designed to be used and shipped as a standalone binary (executable).
+It's designed to be used and shipped as a custom-built standalone binary (executable).

 urknall __is not a framework__ but a library.
 There is no (and probably never will be) `urknall provision <my host>` binary.
 We are also keen on providing building blocks that simplify the life of developers and system operators rather than giving out blueprint-recipes for complex setups that will hardly ever fit their needs completely.